Where am I? It looks familiar. The white walls. Signs in French.

 Mike, Jack and I go with the parents to their hotel for the dinner party.
 They have balloons and presents for a celebration.
 Each parent speaks about their joy and relief that I am ‘back’ and are impressed at how mature I have become.
 Before they start talking about the ‘old’ teenaged me, I give a short speech of thanks.

-“You probably know that I was extremely worried about meeting my parents and Jack’s.
+“You probably know that I was extremely worried about meeting my and Jack’s parents.
 I was sure I would be unable to respond on an emotional level when I had no memory of the emotions I felt about family.
 But you have been so good to follow my rules about not speaking of the past.
 It has been wonderful visiting with you.
 I am sorry that the bands are so busy preparing for our summer tour.

 “I am speaking to both sets of parents here.
 I can feel the kindness and pride Jack’s parents feel about me and my recovery.
 You are remarkably understanding and caring.
 Thank you, all of my parents.